History of the disease

-For many years, the disease known as lichen sclerosus (LS) was reported in urological literature as BXO (balanitis xerotica obliterans).
-In 1995, the American Academy of Dermatology recommended the use of the term lichen sclerosus.
+The disease called lichen sclerosus (LS) has been reported for many years in the urological literature as BXO (balanitis xerotica obliterans).
+In 1995 the American Academy of Dermatology recommended using the term lichen sclerosus.

-Lichen sclerosus is a skin disease characterised by chronic inflammation and as been described in men of all ages.
-Lichen sclerosus can affect any skin area, but in most cases, it is found in the genital area.
-It is more frequently found in women than in men.
+Lichen sclerosus has been described in men of all ages and is a chronic inflammatory skin disease.
+Lichen sclerosus can involve any skin site, but in most cases it affects the genital area.
+It is more common in women than in men.
 The cause is not known.
 The exact prevalence and incidence of lichen sclerosus is unknown.
-In 1971, the incidence of lichen sclerosus was estimated to vary from 1 in 300 to 1 in 1,000 patients, as observed by a dermatology department.
-One study of 1,178 children affected by phimosis demostrated that in 40% of cases, lichen sclerosus was present with a higher incidence in subjects between nine and eleven years of age.
+In 1971 the incidence of lichen sclerosus was estimated to range from 1 to 300 – from 1 to 1,000 patients under observation in a dermatology department.
+A study of 1,178 children with phimosis showed that in 40% of cases there was a lichen sclerosus with a higher incidence in subjects between 9 and 11 years old.

-Lichen sclerosus causes obstructive scars that can create problems with urination and sexuality, altering the patient's quality of life.
-The most frequent symptoms are itchiness, pain, difficulty retracting the foreskin and a weak urinary stream.
-Clinical tests reveal white types of plaque with leopard spots affecting the glans, the foreskin appearing phemotic, and the incidence of meatal stenosis.
+Lichen sclerosus causes obstructing scars that can create problems in the urinary and sexual sphere altering the quality of life of patients.
+The most frequent symptoms are itching, pain, difficulty in retracting the skin of the foreskin and a weak urinary jet.
+The clinical examination reveals the typical whitish leopard-like plaques that involve the glans, the skin of the prepuce that appears phimotic, and the stenosis of the meatus.

-Whether or not the urethra is affected in patients with lichen sclerosus of the genitalia is still a matter of controversy.
-Dermatological literature does not report any information about affects on the urethra in patients with lichen sclerosus.
-On the contrary, urological literature already began reporting this problem in 1970.
-In 1999, Barbagli and his colleagues documented the presence of lichen sclerosus in 29% of patients from a series of 106 patients subjected to anterior urethroplasty.
-Of these, the meatus was affected in 19%, the navicular fossa in 16%, the penile urethra in 3% and the entire anterior urethra in 52% of cases.
-A high incidence of lichen sclerosus was reported in patients who underwent surgery for hypospadias.
-However, the correlation between lichen sclerosus and anterior urethral stricture is still under debate, and further studies are necessary.
+The involvement of the urethra in patients with genital lichen sclerosus remains a controversial topic.
+The dermatological literature does not report any data on the involvement of the urethra in patients with lichen sclerosus.
+On the contrary, urological literature began to report this problem as early as 1970.
+In 1999, Barbagli and collaborators, in a series of 106 patients who underwent anterior urethroplasty, documented the presence of lichen sclerosus in 29% of patients, with an involvement of the meatus in 19%, of the navicular urethra in 16%, of the penile urethra in 3% and of the entire anterior urethra in 52% of cases.
+A high incidence of lichen sclerosus is reported in patients undergoing hypospadias surgery.
+However, the relationship between lichen sclerosus and stenosis of the anterior urethra still remains controversial and further studies are needed.

-The causation of lichen sclerosus remains unknown, but various hypotheses have been suggested:
+The etiology of lichen sclerosus remains unknown, although various hypotheses have been suggested:

-When treating lichen sclerosus, the goals are: alleviate symptoms, prevent cancerous lesions, and solve urinary and sexual problems.
-Medical treatment of lichen sclerosus includes steroids, hormones and systemic therapy.
-Surgical treatment of lichen sclerosus includes circumcision, meatoplasty and urethral reconstruction.
+The goals in treating lichen sclerosus are: to alleviate symptoms, prevent cancerous lesions, resolve urinary and sexual problems.
+The medical treatment of lichen sclerosus includes steroids, hormones, and systemic therapies.
+Surgical treatment of lichen sclerosus includes circumcision, meatoplasty, reconstruction of the urethra.